 Latex comes from the sap of rubber trees.
 A latex allergy is an immune system response to certain proteins found in natural rubber (latex).

 Reactions occur when contact is made to the skin, mucous membranes (mouth, genitals, bladder, or rectum) or the bloodstream (during surgery).
 Breathing the powder inside latex gloves or balloons can also cause a reaction.

 Signs often show up right away after contact.
 Reactions can range from mild to severe.
-Severe reactions occur within minutes and include many body systems.
-This life-threatening disorder is called anaphylaxis.
+Severe reactions occur within minutes and include many body systems and in some cases result in a life-threatening reaction called anaphylaxis.

 Many products used in the hospital, community, and home contain latex.

 Products in the Hospital and Clinic

 Products in Home and Community

 Baby bottle nipples